Shobith16/Portfolio/README.md

 ## Description

 Welcome to my personal portfolio!
 This project showcases my skills, projects, and experience as a developer.
-It includes a home page, about me section, project showcase, and contact form.
+It includes a home page, about me section, project showcase.

 ## Features